shom-fr/xoa/doc/uses.cf.rst

 This section of the specs defines the names that the dimensions of type ``x``, ``y``, ``z``, ``t`` and ``f`` (forecast) can take.
-It is automatically by default with possible names (``name`` and ``alt_names``) of the coordinates that have their ``axis`` defined.
+It is filled automatically by default with possible names (``name`` and ``alt_names``) of the coordinates that have their ``axis`` defined.
-The use can also add more spcific names.
+The user can also add more spcific names.

-Theses list of names are used when searching for **dimensions that are not coordinate**: since they don't have attribute, their type can only guessed from their name.
+Theses list of names are used when searching for **dimensions that are not coordinates**: since they don't have attribute, their type can only be guessed from their name.

-.. warning:: It is recommended to not fill this section by fill in
+.. warning:: It is recommended to not fill the  **dims** section,
-    the coordinate section instead.
+    but fill the coordinate section instead.

-Here is the content:
+Here is the default content:

 .. ipython:: python